 - Official GRE scores (Within 5 years of the application due date).

 - Students are encouraged to send GRE scores to CSDCAS after they have created a CSDCAS application account.
-Students should also use the Armstrong State University CSDCAS Code 7712.
+Students should also use the Georgia Southern University CSDCAS Code 7712.

 - Three (3) Completed CSDCAS Reference Forms